-Health impact of global environmental change
+Health impacts of global environmental change

-Our research interests cover most of environmental epidemiology.
-Current substantive research topics of interest, on which we work in collaboration with both international and Japanese colleagues, focus mainly on the impacts of weather and global climate change on health, but also include health risks of air pollution.
+Our research interests extend over a range of issues in environmental epidemiology.
+The current research topics, which we work in collaboration with both the international and Japanese colleagues, focus on the health impacts of atmospheric environmental changes including global climate change and transboundary and local air pollution.
+Ongoing projects include:

-Ongoing projects include: 1.
-Effects of flooding and weather on cholera, acute respiratory infections and other infectious diseases in Bangladesh.
-2. Ocean-atmosphere interaction phenomenons including Indian Ocean Dipole and its association with malaria and cholera in the East Africa.
-3. Health effects of Asian dust in the East Asia.
-4. Intervention study to prevent heat-related illness in Japan.
-5. Excess mortality due to influenza in Southeast Asia.
+- 1. Effects of flooding and weather on diarrhoea, acute respiratory infections and other infectious diseases. - 2.
+Ocean-atmosphere interaction phenomena including the Indian Ocean Dipole and its association with malaria and cholera in the Eastern and Southern Africa. - 3.
+Health effects of local and transboundary air pollution in Japan and in the East and Southeast Asia. - 4.
+Mortality risk of temperature extremes in tropical climate where we estimate excess mortality associated with exposure to temperature extremes and the extended period of heat in tropical countries. - 5.
+Respiratory health effects of the different chemical composition of airborne particulate matter and the sources. - 6.
+Heat effect on mortality in Japan - 7.
+Associations between weather factors and suicide in multiple countries in Asia, Europe, and America